jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

     }

+## Moving the Cursor

 Now let's move our cursor around and basically simulate a mouse in our `GamepadAnimationFrame` method.
 To do this, we want to store a global variable (in a `const` because we will never change the object, only the values in that object, so it's a safe way to define your object).
-We also need a refence to our gamepad cursor domelemeent, so let's also store that in a `const`:
+We also need a refence to our gamepad cursor domElement, so let's also store that in a `const`:

     const gamepadCursorPosition: { x:number; y:number } = { x: innerWidth / 2, y: innerHeight / 2 };
     const gamepadCursorDOMElement: HTMLElement = document.getElementById( 'gamepad-cursor' );

-We give it an initial position of `.5` and `.5` to match what we did in our CSS earlier: `left: 50%; top: 50%;`, but it doesn't matter nearly as much as you might expect as we will start moving our cursor around.
-We also will need a `clamp` method, to make it eaasier to limit the position of our cursor within the bounds.
-A simple method looks like this:
+We give it an initial position of `.5` and `.5` to match what we did in our CSS earlier: `left: 50%; top: 50%;`, but it doesn't matter nearly as much as you might expect as we will start moving our cursor around and updating this value.
+Note that this position ranges between `0` and `1`, where `0, 0` os the top left corner, and `1, 1` is the bottom right.
+We also will need a `clamp` method, to make it easier to limit the position of our cursor within those bounds of `1` and `0` (if our cursor exceeds those bounds it will disappear and be increasingly hard to return to the screeen).
+A simple `clamp` method looks something like this:

     const clamp = (value:number, min:number, max:number) => (value < min ? min : (value > max ? max : value));